wp-plugins/simple-links/trunk/readme.txt

 2. The Shortcode Generating Form

 == Changelog ==
+= 1.0.5 =
+Fixed an important bug with ordering and count

 = 1.0.3 =
 Improved the Placement of the output when using shortcodes